flurdy/doubledragon/README.md

 * Replace _doubledragon-fleet_ with whatever you want to call your repository

+* Edit the `README.md` as you see fit.
+* Edit the `LICENSE` as you see fit.

+  The _Lemmings_ and _Double Dragon_ code bases are licensed under the _MIT_ license which lets you pretty much do as you please with it.
+  Though please attribute back if possible.

-Note, Flux can also talk to Bitbucket, Gitlab, Github Enterprise and self-hosted git repositories
+* Note, Flux can also talk to Bitbucket, Gitlab, Github Enterprise and self-hosted git repositories

 ### Install Flux CLI